Become a better estimator in construction estimating

 Forgotten costs

-When you enter costs in a spreadsheet, it's important to include everything.
-When calculate construction, it's easy to focus too much on the costs associated with the construction.
-That is, materials to be used, wages for own work and subcontracts.
+When you enter costs into a calculation , it is important to include everything.
+When calculating construction, it is easy to focus too much on the costs associated with the construction.
+That is, materials to be used, wages for your own work and subcontracts.
 Many people forget that there is also a lot of work before, during and at the end of the construction project.
-These are factors such as design, clearing and cleaning after own work, safety inspections and other HSE work, transportation, scaffolding dismantling, etc. .
+These are factors such as design, clearing and cleaning after your own work, safety rounds and other HSE work, transport, dismantling scaffolding, etc.

 This work requires time and can easily be overlooked at the beginning of the project.
 If this is forgotten, a post-calculation will reveal that the project was not as profitable as first thought.